-Through the interviews, the knowledge and perception of participants regarding supporting family caregivers stems from the suggestion that family caregivers and a support network need to be identified before any form of intervention.
-Identifying a support network entail understanding the vital role that participants in the study can play in supporting family caregivers.
+Through the interviews knowledge and perception of participants regarding supporting family caregivers, stems from the suggestion that both family caregivers and a support network need to be identified prior to any form of intervention.
+Identifying a support network entails having an understanding of the vital role that participants in the study can play in supporting family caregivers.
 The identified support network refers to individuals and groups that could help family caregivers achieve their goals as carers.
-Two sub-themes emerged from the first significant theme: (a) identifying the needs of the family caregiver and (b) The role of government and other stakeholders.
+Two sub-themes emerged from the first major theme: (a) identifying the need of the family caregiver; (b) The role of government and other stakeholders.